 Stuffed Animal Sleeping Bag Tutorial

-- Cut a 8 by 12 inch piece of your front fabric, backing fabric and batting.
+- Cut an 8 by 12-inch piece of your front fabric, backing fabric, and batting.

 - Cut 2½” strips to use for the binding.